Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas: Abstract

 \section{Abstract}

-We show that a sequence of natural numbers is the \it{dimension sequence} of a \it{subproduct system} if and only if it is the \it{cardinality sequence} of a \it{word system}.
+We point out that a sequence of natural numbers is the \it{dimension sequence} of a \it{subproduct system} if and only if it is the \it{cardinality sequence} of a \it{word system} (or \emph{factorial language}).
 Determining such sequences is, therefore, reduced to a purely combinatorial problem in the combinatorics of words.
-We provide some new results.
+A corresponding (and equivalent) result for graded algebras has been known in abstract algebra, but this connection with pure combinatorics has not yet been noticed by the product systems community.
+We also introduce \it{Cartesian systems}, which can be seen either as a set theoretic version of subproduct systems or an abstract version of word systems.
+Applying this, we provide several new results on the cardinality sequences of word systems and the dimension sequences of subproduct systems.

 }